LedererLab/exponentialtrace/README.md

-# Exponential trace model for networks of discrete and continuous data
+# Exponential trace model for discrete and continuous data

 This repository provides an implementation of the sampling-based approximation for computing the maximum likelihood estimator (MLE) of exponential trace model.